A collection of delicious, healthy Thanksgiving recipes that will save you from that awful food coma!

-The good news: there ARE delicious AND healthy Thanksgiving recipes.
-And these healthy Thanksgiving recipes are not even difficult to make, though they might require the purchase of slightly unusual ingredients such as almond flour or coconut flour.
+The good news: there ARE delicious and healthy Thanksgiving recipes.
+And these tasty recipes are not even difficult to make, though they might require the purchase of slightly unusual ingredients such as almond flour or coconut flour.

 Happily, many grocery stores carry these nowadays, and needless to say, you can find everything on Amazon.

-So here you go – ten delicious, scrumptious, super tasty Thanksgiving recipes that are also very healthy.
+So here you go – twelve delicious, scrumptious, super tasty Thanksgiving recipes that are also very healthy.